trifrost-js/website/public/adc0b918-84c6-4474-9269-a48fac8755cc/trifrost_htmx_todos/example.md

 ```

 ## Styling
-Instead of a prebuilt css file which gets included everywhere (and of which probably 10% is used per page) the css module automatically collects what is used on the page's components and injects it as inline styling.
+Instead of a single prebuilt global css file which gets included everywhere (and of which probably 10% is used per page) the css module automatically collects what is used on the page's components and injects it as inline styling.

-It does just a bit more than that, in this particular case we're also injecting a **css reset** as well as defining **reusable definitions** and **theme/global variables.**
+It does just a bit more than that, in this particular case we're also injecting a **css reset** as well as defining **reusable definitions** and **theme/global variables.**.

+Important Notes:
-An important note on those **definitions** is that they are not included in the css if not used.
-They form your backbone to centralize reusable pieces of styling without bloating the page if not used.
+- **definitions** are not included in the css if not used.
+They form your backbone to centralize reusable pieces of styling without bloating the page if not used, they get merged in with client styles by using `css.use` and `css.mix`.
+- Since TriFrost 0.36 Atomic, **global styles** such as the **css reset** and **theme/global variables** get bundled in a file and mounted at `__atomics__/client.css` if you pass your `css` instance as part of the **client options on App**.
+The system takes care of adding the link automatically to your output HTML.

 ```typescript
 // src/css.ts
 import {createCss} from "@trifrost/core";